Dann-Herz/Conf-Hawai-design/README.md

 # Conf-Hawai-design
-This is a design to a fictional Conf on Hawaii with bootstrap
+This is a design to a fictional Conf on Hawaii with Bootstrap and React